 The System's Compliance and Integrity Program ("Program") is overseen by the System Chief Compliance Officer.
-The System Chief Compliance Officer reports to the System Chief Integration Officer, who is a direct report to the CEO, with reporting accountability to the Audit and Compliance Committee of the System Board of Directors.
+The System Chief Compliance Officer reports to the Chief Executive Officer, with reporting accountability to the Audit and Compliance Committee of the System Board of Directors.
 The Program is modeled after the seven essential elements of an effective compliance program, as set forth in the U.S. Health and Human Services, Office of Inspector General Compliance Program Guidance and further interpreted by the Federal Sentencing Guidelines and the U.S. Department of Justice Guidelines for the Federal Prosecution of Corporations.
 The Program includes mandatory annual education of all employees regarding specific legal and regulatory requirements applicable to health care organizations, including requirements related to patient confidentiality, information privacy, information systems security, conflicts of interest, licensure and certification, federal fraud and abuse laws, billing, coding and documentation, civil rights and non-retaliation.
 The Program is based on a Code of Conduct and includes an anonymous hotline available to report violations or seek guidance on compliance issues.